-There is a Careers Orientations Session held in week 4 of Michaelmas (Monday 1 November, 1100-1200) via TEAMS, led by Damilola Odimayo from the University's Careers Service.
+There is a Careers Orientations Session held in week 4 of Michaelmas led by Damilola Odimayo from the University's Careers Service.

 The University's Careers Service is situated at 56 Banbury Road Oxford.
 The Careers Service exists to enable current and recent Oxford University students to make and implement well-informed decisions about their careers.
 The Careers Service holds a yearly information session at the Department of International Development, open to all students.